niranjanadevi-s/Cover/README.md

 To design a book front cover page using HTML and CSS.

 ## DESIGN STEPS:

-### Step 1:
-Create a Django Admin project.
+Step 1: Create a Django Admin project.

-### Step 2:
-Create an app in the Django interface.
+Step 2: Create an app in the Django interface.

-### Step 3:
-Create a folder named 'static' in the app folder.
+Step 3: Create a folder named 'static' in the app folder.

-### Step 4:
-Create a new HTML file in the static folder.
+Step 4: Create a new HTML file in the static folder.

-### Step 5:
-Write the HTML code with relevant CSS properties.
+Step 5:Write the HTML code with relevant CSS properties.

-### Step 6:
-Choose the appropriate style and color scheme.
+Step 6:Choose the appropriate style and color scheme.

-### Step 7:
-Insert the images in their appropriate places.
+Step 7:Insert the images in their appropriate places.

-### Step 8:
-Publish the website in the LocalHost.
+Step 8:Publish the website in the LocalHost.

-NAME : Niranjana devi S

-REG NO : 212221220036

 ## PROGRAM:
 ~~~
 <html>
 <head>
   <title>Book Cover</title>